awslabs/aws-lambda-web-adapter/README.md

 ## Non-HTTP Event Triggers

-Lambda Web Adapter supports non-http event triggers (such as SQS, EventBridge, and Bedrock Agents, etc.).
-The adapter will forward the event payload to the web application at the path specified by environment variable `AWS_LWA_PASS_THROUGH_PATH`.
-The default path is `/events`.
-The web application can retrieve the event payload from the request body.
-The http response body must be a valid JSON string and will be passed back as the response payload to the Lambda service.
+The Lambda Web Adapter also supports all non-HTTP event triggers, such as SQS, SNS, S3, DynamoDB, Kinesis, Kafka, EventBridge, and Bedrock Agents.
+The adapter forwards the event payload to the web application via a path defined by the `AWS_LWA_PASS_THROUGH_PATH` environment variable.
+By default, this path is set to `/events`.
+Upon receiving the event payload from the request body, the web application should processes it and returns the results as a JSON response.
+Please checkout [SQS Express.js](examples/sqs-expressjs) on how to use it.

 ## Examples